satoshilira/whitepaper-site/content/003-minted-lira-distribution/_index.md

 url: '/minted-lira-distribution'
 ---

-Every time an equivalent amount of BTC is collected in the value reserve under smart contract, a new block of LIRA is minted.
+Every time an amount of BTC is collected in the value reserve under a smart contract, a new block of LIRA is minted.
-As previously stated, the ratio is 1 LIRA to 1 SATOSHI.
+Based on the ratio between the number of BTC locked in the contract and the LIRA supply, the starting ratio is 1 LIRA to 1 SATOSHI.

 ---